 However, when you’ve got the clout, marketing resources, or market share, this is a top monetization strategy.
 If, for example, you’re the only company offering a niche product, then charging for the product may make sense.
 Also, if your company already has a reputation and a solid following, you may be able to charge for a piece of software or an app.

 Game sequels or high-quality products are examples of software programs that may benefit from this approach.

 Pay-per-install is trending as one of the most effective advertising, distribution, and monetization methods.

-To monetize with a pay-per-install program, you integrate your software with a smart installer.
-The best smart installers aren’t just scripts, however, they’re full platforms that allow you to customize the installer to meet your needs.
+You integrate your software with a smart installer to monetize with a pay-per-install program.
+The best intelligent installers aren’t just scripts.
+However, they’re complete platforms that allow you to customize the installer to meet your needs.

-You can tailor the look and feel of an installer, pick and choose the products you promote and advertise your own software through the network’s partners.
+You can tailor the look and feel of an installer, pick and choose the products you promote, and advertise your software through the network’s partners.
 Analytics gives you a 360-degree view of downloads, conversions, and more.

 Affiliate marketing isn’t just for websites.
 Developers can design software and apps around affiliate deals.
 This can be one of the most lucrative ways to make money from an app or software program.
 But it can also be challenging and limiting.